adielcristo/symfony-doc-pt-br/components/http_kernel.rst

     The HttpKernel component provides a structured process for converting a ``Request`` into a ``Response`` by making use of the EventDispatcher component.
-It's flexible enough to create a full-stack framework (Symfony), a micro-framework (Silex) or an advanced CMS (Drupal).
+It's flexible enough to create a full-stack framework (Symfony) or an advanced CMS (Drupal).

 Installation
 ------------